The Schools Consent Project

 - What is consent

 - Impact of unwanted sexual contact or non-consent

 The Schools Consent Project has found that many young people want to find out more about the law relating to sexting in particular.
 Many have witnessed or experienced images being shared amongst classmates or online.
 Many have seen the media reporting cases of children and young people swapping images of each other both voluntary and otherwise, as well as conflicting news reports of the consequences.
 The Schools Consent Project workshops explain the law on sexting, as well as how this applies to social media platforms such as Snapchat and others, and how this may affect them.

 So far, The Schools Consent Project has reached 4000 children and young people across the UK, with another 30 workshops lined up between September and November 2016 already.
 This is fantastic work considering the workshops have only been running since around a year ago.
 This just shows how much of a need there is and that schools and teachers really acknowledge this gap, and both want and need someone to fill this.

 It’s great that The Schools Consent Project exists and I’m really pleased to be part of it, but I really feel that this should be compulsory across the country.
 Young people should not have to rely on volunteers to understand consent.
 It’s crucial for them and for society as a whole that the issue of consent forms a natural part of their education and development.
 I hope that the Justine Greening will re-think the government’s position on this soon.

-I’m really looking forward to getting into schools and meeting young people to discuss such an important issue, including some of the challenging and thoughtful questions I’m sure that they will ask!
+We are really looking forward to getting into schools and meeting young people to discuss such an important issue, including some of the challenging and thoughtful questions we’re sure that they will ask!
 If you’re interested in getting involved with The Schools Consent Project, including if you would like to become a volunteer lawyer, you can find out more here.